API Reference

 float

-Return indices of oxygen atoms belonging to water molecules.
+Return indices of oxygen atoms bonded to exactly two hydrogens.

 - Parameters: